datastaxdevs/workshop-intro-to-graphql/README.md

 |**Keyspace Name**| `intrographql`|
 |**Regions**| Select `GOOGLE CLOUD`, then an Area close to you, then a region with no LOCKER 🔒 icons: those are the region accessible to the Free Tier.

-> **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `intrographql` using the `Add Keyspace` button on the bottom right hand corner of db dashboard page.
+> **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `intrographql` using the `Add Keyspace` button on the bottom right hand corner of the DB Dashboard page.
 You may have to "Resume" the database first in case it is in "hibernated" state.

 While the database is being created, you will also get a **Security token**: save it somewhere safe, you will need it later to connect to the GraphQL endpoint for your DB